MicroEJ/docs/VEEPortingGuide/uiReleaseNotes.rst

 Abstraction Layer Interface
 ===========================

-The following sections briefly describes Abstraction Layer interface changes (the functions the BSP has to implement).
+The following sections briefly describe Abstraction Layer interface changes (the functions the BSP has to implement).
 For more details, refer to the :ref:`section_ui_migrationguide`.

 .. note:: In addition of these functions, some C modules must be added to the BSP, see :ref:`section_ui_releasenotes_cmodule`.